In the spirit of productivity, let’s cut to the chase. The best way to measure personal productivity is this:

 But do you think Future You will be happy if you manage to pay your bills, feed your family, and please your bosses but otherwise make zero progress toward your mission?

 That’s up to you to decide.
-It depends on your mission, I guess.
+And it depends on your mission, I guess.

 Oh, you want specific productivity tactics, not future self mumbo jumbo?